transloadit/uppy/website/src/docs/companion.md

 3. **redisOptions(optional)** - An object of [options supported by redis client](https://www.npmjs.com/package/redis#options-object-properties).
 This option can be used in place of `redisUrl`.

+4. **redisPubSubScope(optional)** - Use a scope for the companion events at the Redis server.
+Setting this option will prefix all events with the name provided and a colon.

-4. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
+5. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
 Please see [the list of supported providers](#Supported-providers).

-5. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
+6. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
 Though it is optional, it is required if you would be enabling any of the supported providers.
 The following are the server options you may set:

   - protocol - `http | https`
   - host(required) - your server host (e.g localhost:3020, mydomain.com)